 Peter is particularly interested in optimising the flow of important knowledge from research into practice, and the flow of research ideas and needs in the opposite direction.
 This has led him to set up Ready Research to pursue critical but neglected research topics.

 At BWA he has worked on a wide range of projects including hackathons, and areas such as health, diet, social inclusion, climate adaptation and waste reduction.
 In 2020 and 2021 he worked extensively on Covid-19 related behaviour change as part of the SCRUB project.
 He has also written extensive content for our blog and featured widely in the media.

-In his personal time, he likes vegan food, walks on the beach, self-improvement, hiking and surfing badly.
+In his personal time, he is interested in effective altruism, vegan food, walks on the beach, self-improvement, hiking and surfing badly.

 Peter has won an award for his behavioural science posts on LinkedIn so we recommend that you follow him there for insights and updates.
 You can read an interview with him here.
 You can also read about some of his work on his personal website.